totten/bknix/README.md

 ```

 This puts you in a development environment with Apache and MySQL.
 You can
-start and stop the services using `bkctl`, eg
+start and stop the services using `bknix`, eg

 ```
-bkctl start
+bknix start
 ```